Xilinx/Vitis_Libraries/motor_control/docs/src/benchmark/FOC_sensor.rst

 =========

 The hardware resource utilizations are listed in the following table.
-Different tool versions may result slightly different resource.
+Different tool versions might result in slightly different resources.
 The max throughput is 20M/s by 22.2 and 23.2 .

 * Important: Change the sine and cosine tables in the file foc.h accordingly when changing this CPR(COMM_MACRO_CPR) in the commen.hpp .